 2.1 Under the Safeguarding Children agenda, our school/setting recognises that a Safeguarding Policy requires a broader view than that of the traditional Child Protection Policy.
 This guidance is compliant with the Keeping Learner Safe (March 2022) and Wales Safeguarding Procedures.
 This policy applies to all educational settings including schools and Education Other Than at School Provisions (EOTAS).
 The aim of this document is to promote the protection and welfare of all children.
 Throughout the entirety of this document children are recognised as anyone under the age of 18.
+The term children in this policy may also be used for post-16 and post-18 learners who continue to attend full-time education.

 This document should be read in conjunction with the Wales Safeguarding Procedures, Keeping Learners Safe (March 2022) and other school policies.
-Additionally, staff should be familiar with the Council's key policies, in particular:
+Additionally, staff should be familiar with the Local Authorities' key policies, in particular: